James McAvoy was named Best Actor at last night’s British Independent Film Awards for his role in Irvine Welsh’s Filth.

 The film, which was self-funded by director Sean Ellis, follows an immigrant Filipino family in Manila as they get trapped in the city’s murky criminal underworld.

-Lindsay Duncan arrives at the BIFAs.
-The actress won for her performance in Le Week-end The director told the BBC he re-mortgaged his home to help fund the production of the film, which stars Oscar Ramirez.
+The director told the BBC he re-mortgaged his home to help fund the production of the film, which stars Oscar Ramirez.

 Julie Walters was honoured with the Richard Harris Award for outstanding contribution by an actor to British film.